Life of Edmund 1762 - 1810

 Edmund Rice arrived in Waterford in 1779.
 As there was no bridge across the river Suir, he would have taken the ferry from the Kilkenny side into the city.

 By the mid eighteenth century, Waterford was a city with a thriving port and centre for the processing of the tillage and dairying produce of its hinterland.
 It manufactured and shipped goods to Newfoundland, England and mainland Europe.
 By the time Edmund Rice moved to Waterford the port traded in a wide range of goods such as butter, flour, sugar, salted beef and bacon, tea, coffee, beer, whiskey, tallow, hemp, dried ﬁsh, cod oil, spices, soap, timber, pitch and tar.
+The Protestant Ascendancy held trade in contempt and this facilitated the upward mobility of Catholic merchants.

 The quay impressed visitors to Waterford.
 In 1746 it was described as: "about half a mile in length and of considerable breadth, not inferior to but rather exceeds the most celebrated in Europe.
 To it the largest trading vessels may conveniently come up, both to load and unload...
 The Exchange, Custom House and other public buildings, ranged along the quay are no small addition to its beauty" (C. Smith).